Student Volunteering: Do Good and Do Well

-Volunteering is a fantastic way for high school and college students to explore their interests, build their resume and make connections.
-And it is a meaningful way to contribute to their community and the world while learning and gaining valuable experience.
+Volunteering is a fantastic way for high school and college students to explore your interests, build your resume, and make connections.
+And it is a meaningful way to make an impact in your community and the world while learning and gaining valuable experience.

-Volunteering as a student can range from helping at a community event to shadowing a professional in an organization.
+Volunteering as a student can range from helping at a community event to shadowing a professional in an organization to leading an important project to heading up a meaningful initiative..
 In our competitive society, volunteering has become a way to contribute but also a way to get what is now referred to as an "internship".
 This is an important way to strengthen college applications, internship and job applications during college, and resumes for post college jobs.
 As a student, these volunteer internships are important to:

 Seeking out and securing good volunteer opportunities or internships is identical to looking for a job.
 You need to:

 -Decide what field or type of organization interests you.

 -Research and become educated about the field or organization.

 -Find available positions through postings, your school, or your network of contacts.